dahln/BlazorSpinner/README.md

 BlazorSpinner is a loading spinner that can be included in Blazor applications.
 It has a simple service that can be called to "show" or "hide" the spinner.

+# Demo

+See the spinner in action: http://blazorspinner.azurewebsites.net/

 # Setup

 1. Install the library from Nuget: https://www.nuget.org/packages/BlazorSpinner/